Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant: Representation theorems: Extension of P olya's Positivstellensatz

 \subsection{Polynomials nonnegative on general semialgebraic sets}

-\paragraph{Extension of P\'olya's Positivstellensatz:} We analyze the complexity of the extension of P\'olya's Positivstellensatz in the following theorem: \begin{theorem} (Homogenized representation) Let $g_1,\dots,g_m$ be homogeneous polynomials such that $g_1,\dots,g_m$ are even in each variable.
+We analyze the complexity of the extension of P\'olya's Positivstellensatz in the following theorem: \begin{theorem} (Homogenized representation) Let $g_1,\dots,g_m$ be homogeneous polynomials such that $g_1,\dots,g_m$ are even in each variable.
 Let $S$ be the semialgebraic set defined by

 Let $f$ be a homogeneous polynomial of degree $2d_f$ for some $d_f\in\N$ such that $f$ is even in each variable and nonnegative on $S$.
 Then the following statements hold: \begin{enumerate} \item For all $\varepsilon>0$, there exists $K_\varepsilon\in\N$ such that for all $k\ge K_\varepsilon$, there exist homogeneous SOS of monomials $\sigma_i$ satisfying